FranklineO-sec/Cyber-Security-Writeups/README.md

    Hands-on experience identifying, exploiting, and defending systems through Capture The Flag (CTF) challenges and virtual labs on platforms such as Hack The Box (HTB) and TryHackMe (THM).

 2. **Governance, Risk & Compliance (GRC):**
-   Practical experience translating technical findings into policies, risk registers, and compliance documentation—demonstrated through a structured, multi-week cybersecurity internship with *Excelerate*.
+   Practical experience translating technical findings into policies, risk registers, and compliance documentation demonstrated through a structured, 4 weeks cybersecurity internship with *Excelerate*.

 My goal is to bridge technical understanding with strong GRC fundamentals, ensuring that organizations can manage risk effectively while aligning security controls with frameworks like **NIST CSF** and **ISO 27001**.